wpsharks/comet-cache-kb/tutorials/2015/91-recommended-nginx-configuration-for-comet-cache.md

   # ↓ See: http://davidwalsh.name/cdn-fonts
   # This prevents cross-domain security issues related to fonts.
-  # Only needed if you use Static CDN Filters in ZenCache.
+  # Only needed if you use Static CDN Filters in Comet Cache.

   location ~* \.(?:ttf|ttc|otf|eot|woff|woff2|css|js)$ {
       add_header Access-Control-Allow-Origin *;
   }

   # ↓ This is optional, but suggested.
-It's a flag to tell ZenCache
+It's a flag to tell Comet Cache
   # that you completed this Nginx configuration.

   location ~* \.php$ {